jonathanscholtes/Azure-Streaming-Hackathon/Steps/00-PreReq/README.md

 # Hackathon Prerequisites

-The following resources are implemended during the hackathon, please ensure your have the ability to create in your subscription or resource group:
+The following resources are implemended during the hackathon, please ensure you can create in your subscription or resource group:

 - Azure Storage Account - Blob
 - Azure Event Hubs